 For the remainder of this Section, we focus on the case where $[H_S^n,H_S^{m}] = 0$ for all $n,m$.
 This means that during the work strokes, the energy levels of the system may change, but the orientation of the eigenbasis $|i\rangle$ remains fixed.
 One may then define the populations $p_i^n = \langle i | \rho_S^n |i \rangle$, so that Eq.~\eqref{CL_Markov_step} is converted into the classical Markov chain

 The $M_n(i|j)$ are simply transition probabilities (their time-dependence comes from the fact that the Hamiltonian may be changing in time).
-Moreover, since the ancillas are thermal, they satisfy the detailed balance condition
+Moreover, as the ancillas are thermal, they satisfy the detailed balance condition

 Thus, by all standards, the populations evolve according to an entirely classical evolution.
-And, what is perhaps even more important, the evolution of populations and coherences are completely decoupled.
-Indeed, the latter, defined as $\rho_{ij}^n = \langle i_n |\rho_S^n |j_n \rangle$ (with $j \neq i$), are found to evolve according to
+Most importantly, the evolution of populations and coherences are completely decoupled.
+Indeed, the latter are found to evolve according to

-The factor in front of $\rho_{ij}^n$ may be complex, but always has magnitude smaller than 1~\cite{Cwikli2015}.
-As a consequence, this represents a simple damping dynamics, where $\rho_{ij}^n$ is suppressed further and further with each stroke, until eventually vanishing.